How to send products to Amazon FBA

 Many (but not all) good forwarders know the proper protocol for shipping goods to Amazon and can provide advice when any questions arise.

-How To Find an Amazon-Friendly Freight Forwarder
+How To Find an Amazon FBA Freight Forwarder

 A freight forwarder is a service provider that arranges your shipments.